FXOpen

 What Is an Ascending Triangle?

-The triangle’s appearance is explained as follows: buyers try to push the price up, but they meet a strong resistance level, so it rebounds.
+The triangle’s appearance is explained as follows: buyers try to push the price up, but they meet a strong resistance level, so the price rebounds.
 Still, buyers have strength, which is reflected in higher lows.
 Therefore, they continue pushing the price until it breaks above the resistance level.
 The period during which the price bounces back and forth between the two lines depends on the timeframe.
 On daily charts, the triangle can be in place for over a week.

 The rising triangle is one of the setups in the triangle group.
 There are also descending and symmetrical formations.